StanfordSpezi/SpeziStorage/README.md

 }
 ```

-Alternatively, it is common to use the [`LocalStorage`](https://swiftpackageindex.com/stanfordspezi/spezistorage/documentation/spezilocalstorage/localstorage) or [`SecureStorage`](https://swiftpackageindex.com/StanfordSpezi/SpeziStorage/documentation/spezisecurestorage) module in other modules as a dependency: [Spezi component dependencies](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/component#Dependencies).
+Alternatively, it is common to use the [`LocalStorage`](https://swiftpackageindex.com/stanfordspezi/spezistorage/documentation/spezilocalstorage/localstorage) or [`SecureStorage`](https://swiftpackageindex.com/StanfordSpezi/SpeziStorage/documentation/spezisecurestorage) module in other modules as a dependency: [Spezi Module dependencies](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/module-dependency).

 ## Local Storage